culturagovbr/base-wordpress/src/wp-content/plugins/anti-spam/readme.txt

 = How does Anti-spam plugin work? =

-The blocking algorithm is based on 2 methods: 'invisible js-captcha' and 'invisible input trap'.
+The blocking algorithm is based on 2 methods: 'invisible js-captcha' and 'invisible input trap' (aka honeypot technique).

 = How does 'invisible js-captcha' method work? =